 “All credit to Nick Vaughn, Mike Stubbs, Nathan Jarrold and Gary Preece, the PE staff there, because I actually began to enjoy playing.”

-He is not alone in family sporting success – his older sister Eleanor finished fourth in the national rowing championships - while he also enjoys playing basketball and cycling are his other interests.
+He is not alone in family sporting success – his older sister Eleanor finished fourth in the national rowing championships - while he also enjoys playing basketball and cycling.

 Even they must be impressed by his highest – literally – achievement away from the field.
 It’s reaching the top of Mount Kinabalu on the Borneo Expedition in 2017.